ankit-16/TextEditor-usingQML/README.md

 # TextEditor-usingQML

-##In this project i have completed PYTHON and QT QUICK - Simple Text Editor project by wanderson(Youtube)
+This project is part of (PYTHON and QT QUICK - Simple Text Editor) tutorial series by wanderson(Youtube). instead of PYTHON i am using C++ as backend.
-I have changed backend to Qt c++